spel-uchile/Star_Tracker/README.md

 The attitude information can be read from the STEREO image header, and various software can be used for it, for example, [DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9).

+## 5.- Research

+This STT is deeply tested with theoretical analysis and ground-based night-sky pictures.
+The tools, algorithms, methods, and results are fully described in [my paper in IEEE ACCESS](https://ieeexplore.ieee.org/document/9179736).

+If you use this open project in your research or development, please cite it.

-## 5.- Any questions?
+## 6.- Any questions?

 Contact: Samuel T. Gutiérrez. <br />
-Ph.D. student in Electrical Engineering at the University of Chile, Santiago, Chile. <br />
+Ph.D.(c) in Electrical Engineering at the University of Chile, Santiago, Chile. <br />
 e-mail: samuel.gutierrez@ug.uchile.cl

 <br />